BenedictAdamson/MC-des/README.md

 # MC-des
 Multi-threaded Parallel Discrete Event Simulation (PDES) engine

-* This module provides a framework for performing simulations of systems on a shared-memory computer using multiple threads.
+* This provides a framework for performing simulations of systems on a shared-memory computer using multiple threads.
 It is therefore suitable only for systems that can record a complete snapshot of their state in the RAM of a practical computer.